yongdilun/classconnect/README.md

 ### Environment Configuration

+The project includes several `.env.example` files to help you set up your environment:

+- `.env.example` in the project root: Contains all environment variables for both frontend and backend
+- `backend/.env.example`: Contains backend-specific environment variables
+- `frontend/.env.example`: Contains frontend-specific environment variables

+Follow these steps to configure your environment:

 1. **Backend Configuration**:

    Copy the `.env.example` file to create a new `.env` file in the backend directory: